GabrielSpear/NeighbourhoodWatch/README.md

-GramInsta
+NEIGBOURWATCH

 Description

-"This is an Instagram clone app."
+"This is an NeighbourWatch clone app."
 "'By Gabriel Gatumu'"